Ghareeb29/alx-backend-user-data/0x00-personal_data/README.md

 PERSONAL_DATA_DB_USERNAME=root PERSONAL_DATA_DB_PASSWORD=root PERSONAL_DATA_DB_HOST=localhost PERSONAL_DATA_DB_NAME=my_db ./main.py
 ```

-And it should correctly connect to the database and execute the query, returning the count of users (2 in your example).
+And it should correctly connect to the database and execute the query, returning the count of users .

+## Task 4

+1. We define the `main` function that takes no arguments and returns nothing.
+2. Inside `main`, we first get a database connection using `get_db()`.
+3. We create a cursor object to execute SQL queries.
+4. We execute a SELECT query to retrieve all rows from the `users` table.
+5. We get the field names from the cursor description.
+6. We create a logger using the `get_logger()` function defined earlier in the file.
+7. We iterate through each row returned by the query:
+   - For each row, we create a string that combines field names and values.
+   - We log this string using the logger, which will automatically apply the filtering.
+8. After processing all rows, we close the cursor and the database connection.
+9. Finally, we add an `if __name__ == "__main__":` block to ensure the `main()` function only runs when the script is executed directly.

+This implementation will retrieve all user data from the database and log it using the filtered format.
+The sensitive fields (name, email, phone, ssn, password) will be redacted as per the `RedactingFormatter` class.